 Leigh C. Kelter, Director of Institutional Relations, served as Project STEP’s Executive Director from 2001-2005, and moved on to specialize in non-profit fundraising in her subsequent position as the Director of Development at the Conservatory Lab Charter School.
 Her own interest in music began at a young age, when she studied piano and later percussion.
 In college and graduate school, she studied and performed music from Ghana, West Africa, and completed a master’s degree in ethnomusicology.
 Leigh’s passion for children’s arts education stemmed from her experiences teaching Ghanaian drumming and dance for groups of 2nd graders in Compton, CA and seeing the positive impact that these activities had on them.
 Since 2010, Leigh has shared her expertise in grant/development writing and fundraising with non-profits, schools, and individuals who run youth arts and youth development programs, while focusing the majority of her work on Project STEP.

 Jodie McMenamin, Manager of Individual Gifts, joined Project STEP in the fall of 2014.
-For the last seven years Jodie has worked in the arts and culture sector of Boston in development, event planning, and design for various non-profit organizations including the USS Constitution Museum and the Massachusetts Cultural Council.
+Jodie has worked for over 10 years in the arts and culture sector of Boston in development, event planning, and design for various non-profit organizations including the USS Constitution Museum, Arsenal Center for the Arts, and the Massachusetts Cultural Council.
 Her role at Project STEP includes working with the Executive Director, Board of Trustees, and the Communications & Administrative Coordinator to lead a successful campaign of individual support for the organization’s continued growth and stability.
 In addition to her position with Project STEP, Jodie is a successful urban landscape painter and has exhibited work in over 30 exhibitions in New England.
-Her art has been featured in Daily Artspace, Apartment Therapy, Boston Weekly Dig, Big Red & Shiny, and Abstraks Magazine.
-Jodie’s work is on permanent reserve at the Boston Public Library and permanent exhibition at Factory 63, Boston.
-In addition to her paintings, Jodie is a member of the Fort Point Arts Community and is the Co-Founder and Volunteer Creative Program Director for Glovebox, a non-profit arts organization that brings free and discounted exhibitions, festivals, and programs to the Boston community.
+Her art has been featured in Boston Magazine, Daily Artspace, Apartment Therapy, and the Boston Weekly Dig.
+Jodie’s work is on permanent reserve at the Boston Public Library and State Street Bank, and permanent exhibition at Harvard and Massachusetts General Hospital.
+In addition to her paintings, Jodie is a member of the Fort Point Arts Community and Dorchester Arts Community.
 She studied Industrial Design at the Rochester Institute of Technology, received a Bachelor’s of Fine Arts from the Art Institute of Boston at Lesley University, and a Master’s of Science in Art Administration from Boston University.